rstudio/rstudio-conf-2022-program/tidymodels/celery-expanding-tidymodels-to-clustering.md

 talk_id: 22098
 talk_slug: celery-expanding-tidymodels-to-clustering
 talk_type: regular
+talk_tags: [access, modeling]
 session_slug: tidymodels
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: celery - expanding tidymodels to clustering
+talk_title: "celery - expanding tidymodels to clustering"
 # A short version of the title, suitable for small displays
 talk_title_short: celery - expanding tidymodels to clustering
 # A link to your talk's materials, when ready